A Conversation with Mary Pat Luetke-Stahlman

 Editor of Safer Society Press

 Knowledge of the challenges that deaf people face can help professionals who are seeking to end violence.
-This webinar conversation will include sign language interpretation and closed captions.
+This webinar conversation includes sign language interpretation and closed captions.

 Mary Pat Luetke-Stahlman

 Mary Pat Luetke-Stahlman is the Executive Director of Deaf Overcoming Violence through Empowerment (DOVE) a dual service nonprofit organization located in Denver, CO.
 As a survivor of Domestic Violence, Mary Pat believes strongly in her organization’s vision of ending violence in the Deaf, DeafBlind, DeafDisabled, and Hard of Hearing communities.
 She resides in Broomfield, CO with her 2 dogs, 2 cats, and partner.